There are a number of reasons why a dentist may recommend having a tooth removed:

 Table of contents

-Reasons for removing a tooth
+Reasons for a dental extraction

 Infection or damage

 Thanks to recent advances in dentistry, infected tooth removal is seen as a last resort.
-Many cases of tooth decay can be treated simply with a filling.
+Many cases of decay can be treated simply with a tooth filling.
 Even if you have developed a dental abscess as a result of tooth infection, root canal treatment can often preserve the tooth.

 Where a large part of the tooth is missing due to tooth decay or injury, your dentist may be able to fit a crown.
-However, if not enough healthy tooth is left to support a reconstruction, it will have to be removed.
+However, if not enough healthy tooth is left to support reconstruction, it will have to be removed.

 Wisdom tooth extraction